sulis-hpc/sulis-hpc.github.io/index.markdown

 <div class="sbplaceholder">
 Documentation for the Sulis service is located at <a href="https://sulis-hpc.github.io/">sulis-hpc.github.io</a>.

-Search and navigation links will redirect to that site.
+Searching above will redirect to that site.
 </div>

 Sulis is a Tier 2 HPC service focussed on high throughput and ensemble computing.
 It is managed by the HPC Midlands+ consortium of universities.
 The Sulis hardware was funded by a £3M grant from the Engineering and Physical Sciences Research Council ([EPSRC](https://epsrc.ukri.org/)).